AdguardTeam/KnowledgeBase/docs/miscellaneous/contribute/translate/rewards.md

 ## How our reward system works

-**For AdGuard licenses:**
+### For AdGuard licenses

 - For your first one-year Ad Blocker license, you need to translate **1,000 words**.
 - For your second license, you’ll need an **additional 1,500 words** (a total of 2,500 words).
 - All subsequent licenses require an **additional 2,500** words per license.

-**For AdGuard VPN licenses:**
+### For AdGuard VPN licenses

 - The first one-year VPN subscription requires translating **3,000 words**.
 - All subsequent subscriptions or renewals require an **additional 3,000 words** per subscription.

 :::note Limitations

-As a reward for contributing, We offer licenses and subscriptions valid for a maximum of 5 years.
+As a reward for contributing, we offer licenses and subscriptions valid for a maximum of 5 years.
 In the case of Ad Blocker, we offer licenses that cover up to 5 devices.
 We do not offer lifetime licenses.

 :::